 A stop at San Antonio Paduano del Oquitoa begins the second day of the tour.
 Oquitoa and Tubatuma are my favorite missions of this trip.
 Oquitoa was founded in 1691 by Father Kino and is older than both Tumacacori and San Xavier del Bac in Tucson.
 Oquitoa may mean “white woman” in the Piman language.
 Oquitoa is special for many reasons.
 The mission is beautifully preserved, and still in use today.
 The village cemetery is also at Oquitoa, and I’ve never seen anything like it.

 San Francisco de Atil is a perfect example of the old and new side by side.
-The mission was founded in 1687 by Father Kino.
+The mission was founded in 1687.
 Before the mission at Atil changed hands from the Jesuits to the Franciscans, it was called, “The Seven Archangels of Atil.”
 Not much was going on in this sleepy little village during an overcast day, but we were warmly welcomed by the mission caretakers.

 My favorite stop of the entire trip was the mission of San Pedro y San Pablo de Tubatuma.
 Founded in 1691 by Father Kino, an air of mystery surrounds Tubatuma.
 I could feel it.
 The deserted plaza and overcast day only contributed to the mystery.
 Once I heard that Tubatuma had a “treasury,” we practically begged the caretaker to let us have a look.
 Said she would, if she had the key, but she did not.